FarheenZM/JS_Practice/Readme.md

-This app is a trial project to practice Node.js & Express
+This app is a trial project to practice Node.js, Express and React

 npm init - installs package.json file